 top of page

-I recently finished my PhD at the University of Pennsylvania School of Nursing, where I was affiliated with the Barbara Bates Center for the Study of the History of Nursing.
-My dissertation examines the history of Filipino American nurses from 1989-2009.
+My research focuses on policies related to nurses migrating from the Philippines to the United States.
+My recent project examines the history of Filipino American nurses from 1989-2009.
 Specifically, I look at how Filipino nurses influence these policies, which range from immigration legislation, professional licensure requirements for internationally-educated nurses, and industry standards for the staffing and recruitment companies that hire nurses internationally.

 bottom of page